Load Data Using a Data Warehouse Connector

 After our service account has been created in Amazon Redshift and we have a project in Visier, the next step is to connect it to Visier by creating a set of connector credentials.

-The connector credentials are used to authenticate Visier with our source system and are created within Visier's studio experience, which serves as the administrative design space.
-To learn more about the studio experience, see Studio Navigation.
+The connector credentials are used to authenticate Visier with our source system and are created within Studio, which serves as the administrative design space.
+To learn more about Studio, see Studio Navigation.

 1. In your project, on the navigation bar, click Data > Connectors.